 The 1990 report was historic in that it was the first year since the beginning of the research, 1931, that there was not a direct fatality in football at any level of play.
 (Mueller & Schindler 1991) This clearly illustrates that data collection and analysis is important and plays a major role in injury prevention.
 Due to the success of these two football projects the research was expanded to all sports for both men and women, and a National Center for Catastrophic Sports Injury Research (NCCSIR) was established in 1982.
-The NCCSIR has been directed for the past 30 years by Dr. Frederick Mueller.
-Dr. Mueller retired Spring of 2013 and the NCCSIR Annual Football Survey 2015 consortium (University of North Carolina, Boston University, University of Washington, University of Connecticut, University of Colorado, the University of Maryland, and the Datalys Center) with expertise in traumatic, cardiac, and exertional-related sport injuries (these three areas account for the overwhelming majority of catastrophic events).
+The NCCSIR was directed for 30 years by Dr. Frederick Mueller.
+Dr. Mueller retired Spring of 2013 and the NCCSIR continues Annual Football Survey 2015 under new direction (Dr. Kucera).
+The NCCSIR has expanded to become a consortium (University of North Carolina, Boston University, University of Washington, University of Connecticut, University of Colorado, the University of Maryland, and the Datalys Center) with expertise in traumatic, cardiac, and exertional-related sport injuries (these three areas account for the overwhelming majority of catastrophic events).
 The NCCSIR is supported by the American Football Coaches Association (AFCA), the National Collegiate Athletic Association (NCAA), the National Federation of State High School Associations (NFHS), and the National Athletic Trainers' Association (NATA), the American Medical Society for Sports Medicine (AMSSM), the National Operating Committee on Standards for Athletic Equipment (NOCSAE), and The University of North Carolina at Chapel Hill (UNC-CH).